yuya-s/CPQ-aware-index/README.md

 We provide codebase for evaluating index techniques for conjunctive path queries.
 You can use this code to easily evaluate state-of-the-art indexes for conjunctive path queries on edge-labeled graphs.
+Additionally, we share datasets and workloads that we used experimental studies in SIGMOD2021.
+We note that we cannot upload Freebase dataset due to its size.

 ## Setup